Russian Navy: Invasion of Ukraine and losses

+On 31 January 2024, Ukrainian sea drones struck the Russian Tarantul-class corvette Ivanovets in the Black Sea, causing the ship to sink.
+Two weeks later on 14 February, the same type of Ukrainian sea drones struck and sank the Russian Landing ship Tsezar Kunikov.
+On 5 March, the patrol boat Sergei Kotov was also lost to sea drones.
+While precise information on Russian ship losses during the war are is not available, the fleet has lost at least four major warships (with others damaged), three major amphibious ships (with others damaged) and one submarine (Rostov-na-Donu), which was either seriously damaged or possibly destroyed while in dry dock.
+The fleet has continued to operate and attempted to adjust to Ukrainian tactics by integrating new defensive systems in ships and by redeploying vessels to the eastern Black Sea, or out of the region entirely, until sufficiently upgraded.

 Structure

 Since 2012 the headquarters of the Russian Navy (Russian Navy Main Staff) is once again located in The Admiralty in Saint Petersburg.
 Russian naval manpower is a mixture of conscripts serving one-year terms and volunteers (Officers and Ratings).
 In 2006 the IISS assessed there were 142,000 personnel in the Russian Navy.
 This personnel number includes the Naval Infantry (Marines) and the Coastal Missile and Artillery Troops.
 As of 2008 the conscription term was reduced to one year and a major downsizing and reorganization were underway.
 In 2008, plans were announced to move the headquarters to the Admiralty building in St. Petersburg, the historic location of the headquarters of the Imperial Russian Navy.
 The Navy Staff finally relocated there in November 2012.

 The Russian Navy is organised into four combat services - the Surface Forces, the Submarine Forces, the Naval Aviation and the Coastal Troops.
 Additionally the navy also includes support units afloat and ashore.
 It does not include special forces.
 The Naval Spetsnaz brigades are part of the Main Intelligence Directorate attached to the respective fleets and the Counter-Diversionary Forces and Assets (ПДСС) (which are units, protecting the Navy from incursions of enemy special forces) fall within the Coastal Forces.

 During the Cold War the Soviet Armed Forces made the distinction between the various naval commands.
 The main fleets were the Northern and the Pacific Fleet.
 They were tasked with independent operations on the high seas and for that reason included strategic surface, submarine and air forces, including the country's naval nuclear deterrent.
 Due to the limited geography of the Baltic and the Black Seas the respective Baltic and Black Sea Fleets were given a more circumscribed role in support of adjacent ground formation (the Main Command of the Troops of the Western Direction in Legnica (Poland) and the Main Command of the Troops of the South-Western Direction in Chișinău).